-Just like the veggie version, this vegan mushroom pâté is fabulous with crackers and crusty bread, makes an excellent dip for tortilla chips or grissini and is wonderful as stuffing for munchkin pumpkins, butternut squash and marrows.
-I think it would be delicious atop a baked potato and I have eaten it slathered onto toast with a good grinding of black pepper on top for brunch on a Sunday – yum!
+Just like the veggie version, this vegan pâté is fabulous with crackers and crusty bread, makes an excellent dip for tortilla chips or breadsticks and is wonderful as stuffing for munchkin pumpkins, butternut squash and marrows.
+I think it would be delicious atop a baked potato and I have eaten it slathered on toast with a good grinding of black pepper on top for brunch on a Sunday – yum!

-I’ve topped my mushroom pâté with extra toasted walnuts and pretty pink peppercorns for a festive touch but it’s also lovely presented in a ramekin decorated with chopped chives or plated up with crunchy, peppery watercress and thick doorstops of crusty bread.
+I’ve topped my mushroom pâté with extra toasted walnuts and pretty pink peppercorns for a festive touch.
+It is also lovely presented in a ramekin, decorated with chopped chives, or plated up with crunchy, peppery watercress and thick doorstops of crusty bread.